Greave

-A greave (from the Old French greve "shin, shin armour") or jambeau is a piece of armour that protects the leg.
+A greave (from the Old French greve "shin, shin armor") or jambeau is a piece of armor that protects the leg.

 Description

 The primary purpose of greaves is to protect the tibia from attack.
 The tibia, or shinbone, is very close to the skin, and is therefore extremely vulnerable to just about any kind of attack.
 Furthermore, a successful attack on the shin results in that leg being rendered useless, greatly hampering one's ability to maneuver in any way.
 Greaves were used to counteract this.
 They usually consisted of a metal exterior with an inner padding of felt.
 The felt padding was particularly important because, without it, any blow would transfer directly from the metal plating to the shin.

 History

 Bronze Age

 Bronze greaves were used in Bronze Age Europe by the Mycenaean Greeks and the Central European Urnfield culture, among others.